Why We Suffer . . . and how to end it

 Twenty-five hundred years ago Master Lao Tzu, lived by a philosophy he called Tao (pronounced dow) which simply means, “the way.”
 He taught, “There is no goal, only the way.
 Life is the way.”

-Life has no purpose other than the transformation of ourselves here and now.
+Life has no purpose other than the transformation of ourselves (a process the entire universe is undergoing constantly) here and now.
 In other words, “the way” is the purpose, enjoying the journey is the goal.
 We never arrive, because there is no destination, not even in death.
 Life on the physical plane is only about transformation, growth, expansion, the ascension of our consciousness, and the evolution of our soul.
 No other purpose.

 This is why we incarnate and cross the abyss from the nonphysical into the physical dimension.
 Our reality is one of contrast, duality, and experiences that are constantly pulling different emotions within us to the surface.
 Our emotions serve as a compass pointing to the much deeper truth about our reality, and that is, we are woven into and out of all that surrounds us.
 We are each the center of the universe because the universe that we each observe does not exist without our conscious observation of it and we don’t exist without the universe that we emerged from.

-Consciousness is an outbound phenomenon.
-Since consciousness only flows from within us outwardly, everything within the observable universe is only an extension of ourselves.
-So, with I myself being the center of the universe, the most fundamental tenant of this thing we call “life” is all knowledge begins with self-knowledge.
+Again, consciousness is an outbound phenomenon.
+Since consciousness only flows from within us outwardly, everything within the observable universe is only an extension of ourselves, quite literally the theatre of one’s mind.
+So, with I myself being the center of the universe, the most fundamental tenet of this thing we call “LIFE” is all knowledge begins with self-knowledge.
 We cannot know anything outside of our self . . .

-This is why I stated, we are both the center and the circumference of everything; the subject (the individual navigating life) and the object (the affected by every internal narrative we create in our heads) of everything that happens to us, everything we interface with, and every scenario we find ourselves in.
-We are the central figure to the plot in every story we tell ourselves.
+This is why I stated, we are both the center and the circumference of everything; the subject (the individual navigating life) and the object (the one affected by every internal narrative we create in our heads in response to what’s external) of everything that happens to us, everything we interface with, and every scenario we find ourselves in.
+We are the central figure to the plot in every story we tell ourselves and those stories we create are always commensurate with our confirmation bias . . . in other words, what validates our beliefs.
 The reason we are the subject and the object is because we are the one creating the internal narrative within ourselves and the one affected by that narrative.

 We give suffering all kinds of different names, calling it stress, anxiety, depression, madness, or misery, but essentially it simply means our intelligence has moved beyond our control.
-This mind of ours that seems to do an awful lot of thinking on its own, and often turns against us.
+This mind of ours seems to do an awful lot of thinking on its own and often turns against us if we do not know how to use it.
 If we are suffering all by ourselves, without anyone antagonizing us, it simply means that our intelligence is now working against us.
 Our minds have gone off the rails and we cannot seem to control it.
 As a result, we become victims of its seemingly intentional and incessant provocation.

 So what’s the way out???